 While undiversified organizations, teams, and cultures make us comfortable, homogeneity fosters groupthink.
 Groupthink inhibits diversity and inclusion initiatives and decreases innovation, creative problem-solving, and marketing power - the marketing power required to create the services and products that serve the needs of our diverse world.
 As Rebecca Skilbeck, Head of Customer Insights at PageUp, said, "How can we create products and services for a multifaceted and complex society with a homogenous workforce which isn't reflective of buyers?

 According to a 2018 Harvard Business Review (HBR) article by Michael Gee, "white men continue to dominate executive and managerial roles."
-The more explicatory question is, how can white men create products and services that women and non-whites value, given they are a homogenous workforce that isn't reflective of its minority buyers?
+The more explicatory question is, how can white men create products and services that women and non-whites value, given that they are a homogenous workforce that doesn't reflect its minority buyers?

-The short answer: they can't – not on their own.
+The short answer is they can't – not on their own.

-Beyond the skirting of direct or "tough-love" language we see in the media, another part of the DE&I issue is that corporate managers typically make in-group hiring decisions.
+Beyond the skirting of direct or "tough-love" language in the media, another part of the DE&I issue is that corporate managers typically make in-group hiring decisions based on culture fit vs. culture add.
 And as a group, they are comfortable, familiar with, and loyal to group norms.
 While groups are known for optimal decision-making, groupthink undermines organizational efforts to hire diverse individuals.
 An HBR article reflects these sentiments, "Diverse Teams Feel Less Comfortable — and That's Why They Perform Better."